Improving Vision Transformers for Incremental Learning: Expriments

-{\it LUCIR}~\cite{hou2019learning}: It replaces the final linear layer in ResNet model with cosine linear layer, and removes bias term.
-Margin ranking loss is also added to tackle the challenge of inter-class separation.
-LUCIR was evaluated with protocol 1 in the original paper.
-We evaluate it on protocol 2 and 3 with the code released in~\cite{hou2019learning}.

-{\it BiC}~\cite{wu2019large}: This method specifically focuses on the data bias issue under CIL scenario.
-A bias correction layer is proposed to adjust the logits for new classes in final linear layer.
-This method was evaluated with protocol 3.
-We evaluate it with other protocols using our implementation.

-{\it PODNet}~\cite{douillard2020podnet}: This method proposes a more sophisticated distillation scheme to distill spatially pooled features of each convolution block.
-Moreover, it adopts the cosine linear classifier in LUCIR~\cite{hou2019learning}, and adds multiple proxies for each class.
-It was evaluated with protocol 1.
-We evaluate it with other protocols with officially released code.
-Note that in the released code, it changes stride size of first convolution layer in ResNet-18 from 2 to 1, which results in larger spatial size of every convolution feature map and much larger FLOPs (6.9G FLOPs vs 1.8G FLOPs).
+{\bf Baselines:} In our experiments, we compare with 5 baselines, including iCaRL~\cite{rebuffi2017icarl}, LUCIR~\cite{hou2019learning}, BiC~\cite{wu2019large}, PODNet~\cite{douillard2020podnet}, and DDE~\cite{hu2021distilling}.
+Note that these baselines may only provide results on part of the three protocols in their original papers.
+Here, we report their reported results for the protocols they have evaluated.
+For the protocols they do not evaluate, we use either their official code release, or our own implementation.
+BiC~\cite{wu2019large} is evaluated with our PyTorch implementation.
+Note that in the released code of PODNet~\cite{douillard2020podnet} for ImageNet, stride size of first convolution layer in ResNet-18 is changed from 2 to 1, which results in larger spatial size of every convolution feature map and much larger FLOPs (6.9G FLOPs vs 1.8G FLOPs).
 To investigate this issue, we evaluated it with two settings.
-In the first setting, we change the ResNet feature extractor to official ResNet-18 setting.
-In the second setting, we use the same modified ResNet as in~\cite{douillard2020podnet}.
+In the first one, we adopt official ResNet-18 setting for feature extractor.
+In the second one, we use the modified ResNet same as in~\cite{douillard2020podnet}.
 Our method is also evaluated with these two settings.

-{\it DDE}~\cite{hu2021distilling}: This method distills the causal effect in data replay to tackle forgetting issue.
-It was evaluated with protocol 1 in~\cite{hu2021distilling}.
-In this paper, we further evaluate it with other protocols with official code release, which is LUCIR+DDE.

-{\it SS-IL}~\cite{ahn2021ss}: This method applies separated softmax cross entropy loss and task-wise knowledge distillation.
-Results reported in~\cite{ahn2021ss} are used since code is not released.